Habitable Planets

 This material (including images) is copyrighted!.
 See my copyright notice for fair use practices.

 Now that you know what kinds of stars would be good to explore further and what criteria should be used for distinguishing lifeforms from other physical processes, let us hone in on the right kind of planet to support life.
-Unfortunately, our information about life is limited to one planet, the Earth, so the Earth-bias is there.
+Unfortunately, our information about life is limited to one planet, Earth, so the Earth-bias is there.
 However, scientists do know of the basics of what life needs and what sort of conditions would probably destroy life.
 With these cautionary notes, let's move forward.

 what a habitable planet needs